optimove-tech/Optimove-SDK-iOS/DemoApplication/SwiftDemoApp/README.md

 ### Prerequisites

+Before you can begin using Optimove SDK for iOS, you will need to perform the following steps.</br>

 * A *tenant_information_suite* provided during the initial integration with Optimove and contains the following:
         `end-point url` - The URL where the **_tenant configurations_** reside `token` - The actual token, unique per tenant `config name` - The name of the desired configuration
 * Tenant has a paid development account, and valid certificates for remote notifications or APN Auth key.
-* The APN Auth key (preferred) or APN Certificates was delivered to Optimove CSM.
+* Deliver The APN Auth key (preferred) or APN Certificates was delivered to Optimove CSM.
+* Deliver the Team ID
+* Deliver the Appstore ID of the application
 * Enable push notification and remote notification capabilities in your project

 [![apple_dashboared.png](https://s9.postimg.org/9ln5sfxe7/apple_dashboared.png)](https://postimg.org/image/itfe954gb/)